Chaman Ara Begum

 Chaman Ara Begum (c.
-1950 – 28 March 2018) was a Bangladeshi politician from Jessore belonging to Bangladesh Nationalist Party.
+1950 – 28 March 2018) was a Bangladeshi politician from Jessore belonging to the Bangladesh Nationalist Party.
 She was a member of the Jatiya Sangsad.

 Biography

-Begum was the president of Jessore unit of Mahila Dal.
+Begum was the president of the Jessore unit of Mahila Dal.
 She was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-11 in 2001.

 Begum died on 28 March 2018 at Green Life Hospital in Dhaka at the age of 75.